 Now that we've got a year worth of numbers since PUBG launched, let's dig in.
 When it comes to concurrent players, PUBG's most successful month was January 2018, when they had around 1.6 million average players and up to 3.2 million peak players.

 Unfortunately for PUBG Corp, it was all downhill from there and January 2018 was the last month that incoming players outnumbered the departing ones.
-We've already noticed the trend on more than one occasion in 2018 but it looks even worse now.
+We've already noticed the trend on more than in 2018 but it looks even worse now.

-Coincidentally or not, PUBG also banned one million players in the same month, which surely didn't help with the numbers.
+Coincidentally or not, PUBG also banned players in the same month, which surely didn't help with the numbers.
 As you can see for yourself from Steam's graph below, PUBG lost at least 10 per cent of its playerbase each month except for March and June 2018.